rhanihasan/cybersecuritys/docs/CyberSecurity/CyberrSecurity360/Networking.md

 ## **Network security applications**

-- This section of the course covers the topic of network hardening and monitoring.
-Each device, tool, or security strategy put in place by security analysts further protects—or hardens—the network until the network owner is satisfied with the level of security.
+- Each device, tool, or security strategy put in place by security analysts further protects—or hardens—the network until the network owner is satisfied with the level of security.
 - This approach of adding layers of security to a network is referred to as defense in depth.
 - In this reading, you are going to learn about the role of four devices used to secure a network—firewalls, intrusion detection systems, intrusion prevention systems, and security incident and event management tools.
 - Network security professionals have the choice to use any or all of these devices and tools depending on the level of security that they hope to achieve.